Projection Methods for Operator Learning and Universal Approximation: Conclusions and Future Perspectives

 In addition, we need to learn a mapping between the projected spaces that approximates a given operator.
 Our objective is to learn this operator in such a way that its solutions approximate the solutions of a projected operator equation as in Equation~\ref{eqn:fixed_point}, which is a fixed point problem.
 A similar type of approach for specific projections on Chebyshev polynomials (spectral methods) and integral nonlinear operators has been pursued in \cite{Spectral}.
-The approach described in this article is much more general, and we expect that it is much more widely applicable in practice.
+The approach described in this article is more general, and we expect that it is more widely applicable in practice.

-The results obtained in this article show that the methodology described produces a universal approximator under mild additional assumptions on the continuity of the corresponding functional.
+The results obtained in this article show that the methodology described produces a universal approximator under mild additional assumptions.
 Moreover, as discussed in Section~\ref{sec:L_2}, in the fundamental case of $p=2$ there are some direct conditions that can be imposed guaranteeing that the continuity of the functional holds, therefore giving a direct method for obtaining universal approximators.
 Additionally, Section~\ref{sec:Fixed_Point} shows that upon increasing the dimension of the projections the solutions obtained in the projected spaces converge to the solutions of the operator equation that is being modeled.
 Therefore, the model has some good convergence properties under the framework of Hypothesis~\ref{hyp:Galerkin}.

 Guaranteeing that the needed assumptions are satisfied during the learning process is an interesting computational problem, and leveraging the theoretical framework described in this article in practice is of its own interest in machine learning.
-As such, we will pursue the algorithmic implementation of this work in a separate article, where we also showcase concrete examples of these methods in data science applications.